Public key private key: the basics of blockchain security

 Public and private keys are at the heart of digital asset security, guaranteeing their protection against theft or loss.
 Unfortunately, poor management of these keys can have disastrous consequences, such as fund theft or the inability to access one's wallet.

-Protecting your cryptos also depends on choosing the right type of wallet: hot hot wallet the internet, offer decentralization and ease of access, but remain more vulnerable to cyberattacks; while cold wallet , disconnected and therefore much more secure, represent the ideal solution for long-term storage.
+Protecting your cryptocurrencies also depends on choosing the right type of wallet: software wallets (often called hot wallet ) , connected to the Internet, offer decentralization and ease of access, but remain more vulnerable to cyberattacks; while physical wallets (often called cold wallet ) , disconnected and therefore much more secure, represent the ideal solution for long-term storage.

 So, how do these keys work and why is their management crucial in the world of cryptocurrencies?
 Let's explore these essential concepts together to protect your assets in a decentralized system.